Toyota Mark II: Third generation (X30, X40; 1976)

 The third generation was introduced with a more upscale, European-type design.
 The lines combine the previous generation's American styling with a British-looking front end rather than using the new corporate Toyota appearance as seen on the larger S80 series Crown.
 This model generation was amongst the last cars to feature the Toyopet brand name, which was dropped in 1980.
 The name continued to be used for the Japanese Toyopet Store dealership.
 This generation continued to offer Japanese buyers a competitor to the Nissan Laurel sedan, with the new Chaser intended as an alternative to the Nissan Skyline in Japan.

 This generation offered as standard equipment a new windshield wiper and headlight switch installation, with the controls operated by levers attached to the steering column.
 A rear wiper was also available for all sedan, hardtop, and station wagon upper trim level packages.
 A steering column automatic gear selector continued to be offered on entry-level trim packages and a bench seat with individually reclining front seat backs.
 A parking brake handle was now relocated to the centre console unless it had a bench seat that used the version installed to the left of the steering wheel.

-Some of the standard or optional items included power express down for the driver's window, a tilt steering wheel adjustment, a system monitor that would inform if the disc brake lining needed to be serviced, an AM/FM Stereo radio with four speakers, a separately available cassette player or 8-track cassette, full instrumentation including a volt meter and oil pressure, cruise control, and the rear seat back that could fold down to accommodate long items in the boot.
+Some of the standard or optional items included power express down for the driver's window, a tilt steering wheel adjustment, a system monitor that would inform if the disc brake linings needed to be serviced, an AM/FM Stereo radio with four speakers, a separately available cassette player or 8-track cassette, full instrumentation including a volt meter and oil pressure, cruise control, and the rear seat back that could fold down to accommodate long items in the boot.
 Mid-grade trim packages with the four-cylinder engine and the automatic transmission replaced the tachometer with an econometer that used intake manifold vacuum pressure to display "power", "acceleration", or "cruising".
 Entry-level vehicles replaced the tachometer with an electric clock.